Shin splints are a common exercise-related problem. The term “shin splints” refers to pain along the inner edge of the shinbone (tibia).

 Supportive shoes.
 Wearing shoes with good cushioning during daily activities will help reduce stress in your shins.

 Orthotics.
 People who have flat feet or recurrent problems with shin splints may benefit from orthotics.
-Shoe inserts can help align and stablize your foot and ankle, taking stress off of your lower leg.
+Shoe inserts can help align and stabilize your foot and ankle, taking stress off of your lower leg.
 Orthotics can be custom-made for your foot, or purchased “off the shelf.”

 Return to exercise.
 Shin splints usually resolve with rest and the simple treatments described above.
 Before returning to exercise, you should be pain-free for at least 2 weeks.
 Keep in mind that when you return to exercise, it must be at a lower level of intensity.
 You should not be exercising as often as you did before, or for the same length of time.